-Α. Under this Easement, Grantor grants to Grantee, its officers, employees, agents, representatives, contractors, and subcontractors the following perpetual right, power, privilege and easement to occasionally overflow, flood, and submerge the Easement Property in connection with the operation, maintenance, repair, replacement, and rehabilitation of the Project as authorized by Section 7002(2) of the Water Resources Reform and Development Act of 2014, approved June 10, 2014, together with all right, title and interest in and to the structures and improvements now situated on the Easement Property, excepting fencing, and excepting any existing structures outside the Federal Emergency Management Agency (FEMA) floodway (based on the conditional letter of map revision (CLOMR)) that are in compliance, or Grantor may improve to be in compliance with floodplain development ordinances enforced by the local government agency and in compliance with FEMA floodplain development rules, and also excepting any newly constructed structures outside the established FEMA floodway on the Easement Property in accordance with floodplain development ordinances enforced by the local government agency and in accordance with FEMA floodplain development rules and also at least 1-foot higher than the elevation of the maximum pool elevation controlled by the portion of the Project commonly referred to as the Limited Service Spillway or higher than the 500-year flood water surface elevation, whichever is higher; and that no excavation shall be conducted and no fill placed on land within the established FEMA floodway without such approval as to the location and method of excavation and/or placement of fill and verification that the fill will not impact Project operation.
-The above estate is taken subject to existing easements for public roads and highways, public utilities, railroads and pipelines; reserving, however, to the property owners, their heirs and assigns, all such rights and privileges as may be used and enjoyed without interfering with the use of the Project for the purposes authorized by Congress or abridging the rights and easement hereby acquired; provided further that any use of the land shall be subject to Federal and State laws with respect to pollution.

-B. Additionally under this Easement, Grantor grants to Grantee, its officers, employees, agents, representatives, contractors, and subcontractors, and the United States, the following access rights related to the Project regarding the Easement Property: ingress and egress in, on, over, across, and through the Access Area of the Easement Property as defined in the attached Exhibit X; removing structures, obstructions, and any other obstacles from the Access

-Area of the Easement Property; conducting observations, surveys, reviews, and data collection for environmental assessments; conducting topographic field and parcel surveys, soil analysis, soil borings, and other investigations; conducting water level, erosion, water quality, habitat, environmental, and other relevant monitoring; performing any other testing, surveys, and analysis; and necessary and reasonable rights of ingress and egress to and from the Access Area of the Easement Property subject to the provisions regard crop damages below.
+- A. Under this Easement, Grantor grants to Grantee, its officers, employees, agents, representatives, contractors, and subcontractors the following perpetual right, power, privilege and easement to occasionally overflow, flood, and submerge the Easement Property in connection with the operation, maintenance, repair, replacement, and rehabilitation of the Project, together with all right, title, and interest in and to the structures and improvements now situated on the Easement Property: - a. excepting fencing, drain tile and related appurtenances; - and further excepting any existing structures outside the Federal Mitigation Zone 1 that are in compliance, or which Grantor improves to be in compliance with floodplain development ordinances enforced by the local government agency and in compliance with FEMA floodplain development rules by [INSERT DATE IMPROVEMENTS BRINGING STRUCTURE INTO COMPLIANCE NEED TO BE COMPLETED BY]; - c.
+[Paragraph for ND Easements] and also excepting any newly constructed structures outside the Federal Mitigation Zone 1 on the Easement Property in accordance with floodplain development ordinances enforced by the local government agency and in accordance with FEMA floodplain development rules, which require insurable structures to be elevated at least one foot above the Base Flood Elevation (BFE), and also above the 0.2 percent annual chance event water surface elevation, whichever is higher; - d.
+[Paragraph for MN Easements] and also excepting any newly constructed structures outside the Federal Mitigation Zone 1 on the Easement Property in accordance with floodplain development ordinances enforced by the local government agency and in accordance with the requirements of the Minnesota Department of Natural Resources Dam Safety and Public Waters Work Permit 2018-0819; - e. and that no excavation shall be conducted and no fill placed on land within the Federal Mitigation Zone 1 and established FEMA floodway without approval by Grantee as to the location and method of excavation and/or placement of fill and verification that the fill will not impact Project operation. - B. The above estate is taken subject to existing easements for public roads and highways, public utilities, railroads and pipelines; reserving, however, to the property owners, their heirs and assigns, all such rights and privileges as may be used and enjoyed without interfering with the use of the Project for the purposes authorized by Congress or abridging the rights and easement hereby acquired; provided further that any use of the land shall be subject to Federal and State laws with respect to pollution. - C. Additionally under this Easement, Grantor grants to Grantee, its officers, employees, agents, representatives, contractors, and subcontractors, and the United States, the following access rights related to the Project regarding the Easement Property: ingress and egress in, on, over, across, and through the Access Area of the Easement Property as defined in the attached Exhibit "A"; removing structures, obstructions, and any other obstacles from the Access Area of the Easement Property; conducting observations, surveys, reviews, and data collection for environmental assessments; conducting topographic field and parcel surveys, soil analysis, soil borings, and other investigations; conducting water level, erosion, water quality, habitat, environmental, and other relevant monitoring; performing any other testing, surveys, and analysis; and necessary and reasonable rights of ingress and egress to and from the Access Area of the Easement Property subject to the provisions regard crop damages below.
 Grantee shall notify Grantor prior to exercising the access provisions associated with this Agreement.

-2. Easement Runs With the Easement Property.
+2. Easement Runs with the Easement Property.
 This Easement, and all covenants, terms, conditions, provisions, and undertakings created under this Easement, are perpetual and will run with the Easement Property, and will be binding upon Grantor's heirs, successors, and assigns.